 Each of the Committees has its own Charter which establishes the Committee's terms of reference and operating procedures.
-In line with the Board Charter, each Board Committee is to review its performance at least annually, review its Charter annually, recommend any changes to the Board and report regularly to the Board as to its activities.
+In line with the Board Charter and each Committee's respective Charter, each Committee is to review its performance at least annually, review its Charter annually, recommend any changes to the Board and report regularly to the Board as to its activities.